 Agricultural Processing.
-The conversion of an agricultural product from its original state into a processed or prepared product through applications of cooking, smoking, distilling, fermenting, crushing, or straining, etc. Such processed agricultural products include, but are not limited to, jams, jellies, cheeses, potato chips, jerkies, charcuterie, breads, baked goods, beer, wine and distilled alcoholic and nonalcoholic beverages.
-Simple harvesting, washing, cleaning, drying, arrangement or packaging shall not cause the product to be considered processed.
+The conversion of an agricultural product from its original state into a processed or prepared product through applications efincluding but not limited to cooking, smoking, distilling, fermenting, crushing, or straining, etc. Such processed agricultural products include, but are not limited to, jams, jellies, cheeses, potato chips, jerkies, charcuterie, breads, baked goods, beer, wine and distilled alcoholic and nonalcoholic beverages.
+Simple harvesting Harvesting, washing, cleaning, drying, cutting, slicing, chopping, arrangement or packaging shall not cause the product to be considered processed.